anira-project/anira/docs/sphinx/usage.rst

 many elements along the Time axis one inference consumes (``window_min`` and ``window_max``, equal for a fixed window, ``window_max = ANIRA_UNBOUNDED`` for an open one) and how many of them are **overlap**, the elements kept from the previous window.
-The advance per inference, the hop, is the window minus the context.
-A receptive-field model whose export takes 15380 samples and yields 2048 fresh ones is a window of 15380 with a context of 13332.
+The advance per inference, the hop, is the window minus the overlap.
+A receptive-field model whose export takes 15380 samples and yields 2048 fresh ones is a window of 15380 with an overlap of 13332.

 .. code-block:: cpp